Physic1990/Stock_Alert/README.md

     - **'api_key'**: your Financial Modeling Prep API key
     - **'email'**: your Outlook email address
     - **'password'**: your Outlook account password
 - To install the required packages, you can run the following command in your terminal:
      ` pip3 install -r requirements.txt ` <br>
-      This will install the requests and python-dotenv packages, which are required by the script. <br>
+      This will install the requests and python-dotenv packages, which are required by the script. <br>  <br>
       If you don't have pip installed on your system, you can install it by running the following command: <br>
-      `python -m ensurepip --default-pip` <br>
+      `python -m ensurepip --default-pip` <br><br>
       Alternatively, you can install the required packages individually by running the following commands:<br>
       `pip install requests`<br>
       `pip install python-dotenv` <br>